LucasGallone/RDSExpert/README.md

 <br>
 -> Otherwise, you can copy and paste the following URL: `https://lucasgallone.github.io/RDSExpert/`
 <br>
 -> You can also integrate RDSExpert directly into your webserver as a plugin!
-Instructions are provided below.
+[Click here to know more.](https://github.com/LucasGallone/RDSExpert-Plugin)
 - - -
 This tool will be of particular interest to radio engineers and anyone with an interest in radio engineering.
 Its purpose is to allow in-depth analysis of the RDS data carried by FM signals, which webservers cannot completely display for obvious usability reasons.
 <br>